Origin and OriginPro

 - Show or hide plot, all plots of same name, all plots in a layer

-- Skip points, connect lines across axis break or missing data, etc.
+- Connect lines across axis break or missing data, etc.

 - Projection of plot to planes in 3D graph

-- Over 100 built-in symbols and option to add user-defined shape
+- Over 100 built-in symbols and option to add unicode symbols or user-defined shapes

 - Add drop lines for 2D plots and 3D graphs